Rojods/memocode-demonstrator-16/README.md

 This is the companion repository for the MEMOCODE'23 submission n.
 16.

+Due to the size restrictions of GitHub (and therefore open4science), the zipped repository has been uploaded to another website which is provided by MEMOCODE'23.
+You are welcome to download the `zip` file [here](https://hs-niederrhein.sciebo.de/s/QwUO8tUPztjKVrD) in order to avoiding downloading one file at a time from the anonymised repository.

 Regardless if you are checking this repository from a Linux or Windows OS, you need at least Java 11 to run the I-modules and E-modules.
 We recommend using a versioning installer like [jabba](https://github.com/shyiko/jabba) and installing the lastest stable JVM possible.
 The modules were tested with Amazon Coretto and the Graal JVM.